 Features:

-- ISO 200 Speed Film - High Color Saturation and Color Accuracy - Vibrant Colors - Wonderful Sharpness for the Price - Wide Exposure Latitude
+- ISO 200 Speed Film - High Colour Saturation and Colour Accuracy - Vibrant Colours - Wonderful Sharpness for the Price - Wide Exposure Latitude

 Benefits:

-- Take high quality photos with beautiful colors under any lighting conditions - Captures even subtle shades for accurate representations of real life scenes - Fine grain structure ensures smooth texture in prints or digital scans
+- Take high quality photos with beautiful colours under any lighting conditions - Captures subtle shades for accurate representations of real life scenes - Fine grain structure ensures smooth texture in prints or digital scans

 Kodak - properly known as Kodak Eastman - was founded in America in 1888 and dominated the "Western" world of photography for the next 100 years, constantly in fierce rivalry with the Japanese Fuji.
 Similarly to Fuji the advent of digital photography at the turn of the century caused significant financial problems.
 A late attempt to win in the compact market was hit by the rise of mobile photography and bankruptcy followed in 2012.